Tucson delivers an irresistible feast of glorious golf, world-class gastronomy and natural splendor.

 The resort has a strong Colorado connection.
 Its owner is Ron Allred, famous for developing Telluride’s Mountain Village, and PGA Director of Golf Kristie Fowler grew up in Grand Junction, where her father, Tom Kolacny, designed and built Tiara Rado Golf Course.
 Fowler, who won the Colorado women’s 1984 Colorado Match Play and 1985 Stroke Play, played collegiately in Tucson at the University of Arizona before competing professionally and transitioning to the business side.
 The variety and quality of merchandise in the shop has earned her the Southwest PGA Section’s Golf Merchandiser of the Year.

-A number of items for sale reference Tin Cup, which was mostly shot at Tubac.
+A number of items for sale reference the film Tin Cup, which was mostly shot at Tubac.
 The fourth hole on the Rancho nine displays a plaque denoting the spot from which Kevin Costner’s character, Roy McAvoy, carried the water with a 3-wood.
 Two holes later brings you to the three-hole stretch known as the “Tubac Triangle,” the longest par 3, 4, and 5 on the course. tubacgolfresort.com

 Teeing Up Tucson